Network address translation

 Network address translation (NAT) is a method of mapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.
-The technique was originally used to bypass the need to assign a new address to every host when a network was moved, or when the upstream Internet service provider was replaced, but could not route the network's address space.
-It has become a popular and essential tool in conserving global address space in the face of IPv4 address exhaustion.
+The technique was initially used to bypass the need to assign a new address to every host when a network was moved, or when the upstream Internet service provider was replaced but could not route the network's address space.
+It is a popular and essential tool in conserving global address space in the face of IPv4 address exhaustion.
 One Internet-routable IP address of a NAT gateway can be used for an entire private network.

 As network address translation modifies the IP address information in packets, NAT implementations may vary in their specific behavior in various addressing cases and their effect on network traffic.
-The specifics of NAT behavior are not commonly documented by vendors of equipment containing NAT implementations.
+Vendors of equipment containing NAT implementations do not commonly document the specifics of NAT behavior.